 Ontario meets the Caribbean in this colorful take on a classic Gin & Tonic.

 Like many other ’twenty-somethings’, I put my time in behind the bar where the tips were good and the hours were late.
-I never worked anywhere that allowed me to experiment with cocktails but over the years as I’ve grown into my cooking and recipe development, I’ve also used some of these skills to experiment with cocktail recipes.
-And this is the kind of delicious experimentation you want to share!
+I never worked anywhere that allowed me to experiment with cocktail creation but over the years as I’ve grown into my cooking and recipe development, I’ve also used some of these skills to experiment with cocktail recipes.
+And this is the kind of delicious experimentation you want to share with others!

 This cocktail brings together a couple of local Ontario distillers with sorrel, an ingredient often used in the Caribbean (via West Africa) to make a drink that is popular through the Christmas season.
 Sorrel is a flower that is part of the hibiscus family and has a distinct fruity tartness reminiscent of cranberries or raspberries (don’t mistake it for the leafy green of the same name, which is from a completely different family).